 - Free Games

 Honorable Mention: Alienware Aurora R8

-Though all the abovementioned systems are all excellent choices we had to mention one more.
+Though all the systems mentioned above are all excellent choices, we had to mention one more.

 The Alienware Aurora A8 is a truly high-end gaming PC, pretty similar to what you’d get if you built your own $1000 rig.
 It has the Intel Core i5 9600K processor, “K” meaning that it’s overclockable, the NVIDIA GeForce RTX 2070, 16 GB of RAM, and a 256 GB SSD plus a 1 TB HDD.